Xavatt/Memory-Simulator/README.md

 ## PROBLEM STATEMENT

-We are required to implement a *virtual memory simulator* for a system with 16-bit virtual addresses (64Kbytes total) and 8Kbytes of physical memory.
-Futthermore, assume that the pages and frames are 512-bytes each.
+We are required to implement a *virtual memory simulator* for a system with 16-bit virtual addresses (64 Kbytes total) and 8 Kbytes of physical memory.
+Furthermore, assume that the pages and frames are 512-bytes each.
 To reduce the access time the system has an 8-entry TLB.
 The TLB uses the Least Recently Used (LRU) replacement policy to evict entries.
 To simplify your implementation you can use a single-level page table for the virtual to physical address translation.
 Given the previous conditions your system will have 128 entries in the page table and a total of 16 frames in memory.